philbgarner/bfontjs/README.md

     - Underline: NOT STARTED
     - Outline: NOT STARTED
     - Drop shadow: COMPLETED
-    - Render with gradient: STARTED
+    - Render with gradient: COMPLETED
-    - Interlaced Effect: NOT STARTED
 - Variable space bitmap fonts: NOT STARTED
 - Scaling: NOT STARTED
 - Justification: NOT STARTED